Victoria government logo

 The acknowledgement of Formally Recognised Traditional Owners on plaques, signs, and email signatures should follow the same steps as an Acknowledgement of Traditional Owners.

-You should cross-check the location of the plaque, sign, or building with the map to see if there is a Formally Recognised Traditional Owner corporation for that place.
+You should cross-check the location of the plaque, sign, or building in the map below to see if there is a Formally Recognised Traditional Owner corporation for that place.

 How can I find out who are the formally recognised Traditional Owners?